 You can set different properties on each API product.
 For example, you might make available one API product with a low access limit, such as 1000 requests per day, for a bargain price.
 You then release another API product that provides access to the same resources, but with a much higher access limit, for a higher price.
 Or, you might create a free API product that allows read-only access to resources, and then sell an API product to the same resources that allows read/write access.

 API products are the central mechanism for authorization and access control to your APIs.
-In Apigee, API keys are provisioned, not for APIs themselves, but instead for API products.
-In other words, API keys are provisioned for bundles of URIs with an attached service plan.
-When you provision an API key (automatically or manually) to an app for an API product, authorization is enforced by Apigee at runtime to ensure that:
+In Apigee, API keys are provisioned, not for APIs themselves, but for API products.
+In other words, API keys are provisioned for bundles of resources with an attached service plan.
+When an app attempts to access an API product, authorization is enforced by Apigee at runtime to ensure that:

-- The requesting app is permitted to access a particular API resource (URI).
+- The requesting app is permitted to access a particular API resource.